 There are three classes of Thai train service, allowing even the most budget conscious traveler to experience travel by train in Thailand.
 However, while first class is quite plush, featuring private cabins with twin sleeping arrangements and air conditioning on select routes, prices are often higher than flying the same route on a budget air carrier.
 On the other end of the spectrum, third class is cheaper than the bus but may not be the most comfortable way.
 Second class prices on Thai trains are equivalent to first class bus tickets, both in price and in comfort, though the train has fold down beds and it’s easier to get up and stretch your legs on the train than on a bus.

-Ladies and Children’s carriage service was commenced in August 2014.
-These carriage are painted in pink and purple.
-On the carriage are served by female only staffs to ensure that the passengers will be proctecetd from any risk of assault or harassment.
+Ladies and children’s carriage service was commenced in August 2014.
+These carriages are painted in pink and purple.
+The carriages are served only by female staff to ensure that the passengers will be protected from any risk of assault or harassment.
 One ladies and children’s carriage will be attached to the first class and second class train for many routes.

 Thai trains depart throughout the day, though some are express and some make frequent local stops and comprise of only third class seating.
 Train tickets sell out well in advance for some holidays and weekends, particularly the more limited sleeper cars and the wider, lower bunk, second class sleeper seats.
-Traveling by train is not the best choice if you in hurry or have an exact plan because mostly train are not arrive or depart followed the time schedule, It might talk 10 minutes to hours late.
+Traveling by train is not the best choice if you are in a hurry or have an exact plan because most trains do not arrive or depart according to the time schedule.

 You can check the price rates or find further information on the websites: http://www.thailandtrainticket.com/index.html or http://www.railway.co.th/checktime/checktime.asp?lenguage=Eng

 A car is a good option to travel across the country, but driving can be difficult for foreigners.
 We advise you to rent a car with a driver or a guide, it is more expensive, but you‘ll avoid any kind of problem.